Globally-centered autocovariances in MCMC: Discussion

 \section{Discussion}

-For slow mixing Markov chains, a naive average of locally-centered ACvFs can dramatically underestimate the truth.
+For slow-mixing Markov chains, a naive average of locally-centered ACvFs can dramatically underestimate the truth.
 This has a severe impact on ACF plots, Monte Carlo variance, and stopping time of MCMC algorithms.
 We provide a globally-centered estimate of the ACvF that leads to improvements in all three aspects of MCMC output analysis.
-All ACF plots in this manuscript have been constructed using the \texttt{R} package \texttt{multichainACF} \footnote{\texttt{https://github.com/medhaaga/multichainACF}}.

-Another class of estimators for $\Sigma$ for reversible Markov chains are the multivariate initial sequence (mIS) estimators \citep{dai:jon:2017}.
+Another class of estimators of $\Sigma$, for reversible Markov chains, are the multivariate initial sequence (mIS) estimators \citep{dai:jon:2017,koso:2000}.
 Similar to SV estimators, ACvFs are a critical part of mIS estimators and underestimation in ACvFs yields underestimates of $\Sigma$.
 It is easy to show that $\hat{\Upsilon}_{G,s}(k)$ is a strongly consistent estimators for $\Upsilon(k)$.
-Replacing $\hat{\Upsilon}_s(k)$ for $\hat{\Upsilon}_{G,s}(k)$ and following \cite[Theorem~2]{dai:jon:2017} will yield consistent overestimation of the generalized variance $\abs{\Sigma}$ resulting in a globally-centered version of the mIS estimator.
+Replacing $\hat{\Upsilon}_s(k)$ for $\hat{\Upsilon}_{G,s}(k)$ and following \cite[Theorem~2]{dai:jon:2017} will yield consistent overestimation of the generalized variance , $\text{det}({\Sigma})$ resulting in a globally-centered version of the mIS estimator.
 A valuable line of research would be to study the theoretical and empirical properties of the globally-centered mIS estimators.
+One disadvantage of using G-ACvFs in mIS and in general, is that in a parallel and automated setup, G-ACvFs would require more communication between cores to obtain the global mean.
+This may increase computation time considerably.
+For simulations parallelized via popular softwares like JAGS, WinBUGS, Rstan, automatic checks for simulation termination are typically not built-in.
+Here, using G-ACvFs adds minimal computational burden.

+All examples presented here are in low to medium dimensions.
+Estimating $\Sigma$ for large $p$ is a challenging problem.
+In the supplement, we add a simulation study for estimating $\Sigma$ in a high-dimensional VAR model.
+We find that, although G-SV consistently performs better than A-SV, both require large Monte Carlo sample sizes to estimate $\Sigma$ well.
+This is particularly true for slow-mixing Markov chains.
+Estimating $\Sigma$ accurately for high-dimensional slow-mixing MCMC algorithms is a critical area of future work.